ebnerlena/advanced_multivariate_analysis/notes.md

 ## Dimensionality Reduction

+- PCA: It doesn’t work for non-linear configurations.
+- MDS: It depends on the distance that is used.
+Euclidean distance doesn’t work for non-linear configurations
+- Principal curves: Exploit the self-consistency properties
+- Local MDS: ... reproducing large distances is less important than reproducing the shorter ones
+- ISOMAP: ... large distances between objects are estimated from the shorter ones, by the shortest path length.
+Then shorter and estimated-larger distances have the same importance in a final MDS step
+-

 - **Dimensionality reduction problem**:
   - Looking for a low dimensional configuration Y, that is a n × q matrix, q < n,
   - such that each of its row yi can be identified with the observed Oi in some way
-- when dimensionality reductino is for visualizing data, q=2 is usally chosen
+- when dimensionality reduction is for visualizing data, q=2 is usally chosen
 - we can consider 2 different ways of extracting information from this sample of objects
 - 1. sampling information as data matrix X
   - PCA, Principal Curves